john-bernardo1/sbt-closure/README.md

 Closure.flags := Seq("--formatting=PRETTY_PRINT", "--accept_const_keyword")
 ```

-This will produce sibling assets with the specified `Closure.suffix` suffix value.
-For a full list of
+This will produce assets with the specified `Closure.suffix` suffix value under the `Closure.parentDir` directory within
+the `target` folder.
+This will be `target/web/public/main` or `target/web/stage`.
+For a full list of closure compiler
-closure compiler options, see the [official documentation page].
+options, see the [official documentation page].

 License
 =======